HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 which shows faster performance [[Analytics Vidhya]][Which algorithm takes the crown: Light GBM vs XGBOOST?], [[Harry Moreno]][Gradient Boosting Decision trees: XGBoost vs LightGBM (and catboost)], [[Aman Cyberia]][Good summary of XGBoost vs CatBoost vs LightGBM], [[Sai Nikhilesh Kasturi]][XGBOOST vs LightGBM: Which algorithm wins the race !!!], [[Alvira Swalin]][CatBoost vs. Light GBM vs. XGBoost], [[Jason Brownlee]][Gradient Boosting with Scikit-Learn, XGBoost, LightGBM, and CatBoost], [[Github]][Github: LGBM].
 Leaf-wise algorithms tend to achieve lower loss than level-wise algorithms.
 However, Leaf-wise may cause over-fitting when #data is small, so LightGBM includes the max_depth parameter to limit tree depth.

 Another good introduction is given by [[Andrich van Wyk]][An Overview of LightGBM].
 The model API can be found [here](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html) as well as [the model hyperparameter list](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
 How to avoid overfitting in LGBM?
 The guide page and [[Andrich van Wyk] An Overview of LightGBM] show how to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).
-They summarize as:
+The summary includes:

-1. max_bin: the maximum numbers bins that feature values are bucketed in.
-A smaller max_bin reduces overfitting.
+1. `max_bin`: the maximum numbers bins that feature values are bucketed in.
+A `smaller` max_bin reduces overfitting.
-2. min_child_weight: the minimum sum hessian for a leaf.
-In conjuction with min_child_samples, larger values reduce overfitting.
+2. `min_child_weight`: the minimum sum hessian for a leaf.
+In conjuction with min_child_samples, `larger` values reduce overfitting.
-3. bagging_fraction and bagging_freq: enables bagging (subsampling) of the training data.
+3. `bagging_fraction` and `bagging_freq`: enables bagging (subsampling) of the training data.
 Both values need to be set for bagging to be used.
-The frequency controls how often (iteration) bagging is used.
-Smaller fractions and frequencies reduce overfitting.
+The frequency controls how often (iteration) bagging is used. `Smaller` fractions and frequencies reduce overfitting.
-4. feature_fraction: controls the subsampling of features used for training (as opposed to subsampling the actual training data in the case of bagging).
-Smaller fractions reduce overfitting.
+4. `feature_fraction`: controls the subsampling of features used for training (as opposed to subsampling the actual training data in the case of bagging). `Smaller fractions` reduce overfitting.
-5. lambda_l1 and lambda_l2: controls L1 and L2 regularization.
+5. `lambda_l1` (`reg_aplha`) and `lambda_L2` (`reg_lambda`): controls L1 and L2 regularization.